 Viewing the circuit as a black box whose internals are hidden, the matrix Λ exactly describes the behavior of the circuit.
 It is never possible to determine the internal structure of a circuit from Λ , but if we are given the structure of the underlying graph, then in many cases we can determine all the resistances from Λ .
-This problem is a discretization of Calderon's inverse boundary value problem.
-TODO history.
-Curtis, Morrow, and students in the Mathematics REU at the University of Washington have essentially solved the discrete problem in the case where the network is circular planar, in the sense that it can be drawn as a planar graph with all boundary nodes along the outside [1].
-In this case, the criterion for a graph to be recoverable can be obtained by considering an associated graph, the medial graph, and checking a simple condition.
+The problem of recovering the resistances from boundary measurements is a discrete version of the inverse boundary value problem first posed by Calderon.